-In the following, the term "processed read" refers to a read which has been quality trimmed (if $\neg q$ has been used) and in which all found adapters have been removed.
-A processed read may be identical with the input read if no bases were quality-trimmed and no adapters were found.
+In the following, the term "processed read" refers to a read which has been quality trimmed (if -q has been used) and in which all found adapters have been removed.
+A processed read may be identical to the input read if no bases were quality-trimmed and no adapters were found.